Storm Prediction Center: History

 In 2006, the Storm Prediction Center, National Severe Storms Laboratory and National Weather Service Norman Forecast Office moved their respective operations into the newly constructed National Weather Center, near Westheimer Airport.
 Since the agency's relocation to Norman, the 557th Weather Wing at Offutt Air Force Base would assume control of issuing the Storm Prediction Center's severe weather products in the event that the SPC is no longer able to issue them in the event of an outage (such as a computer system failure or building-wide power disruption) or emergency (such as an approaching strong tornadic circulation or tornado on the ground) affecting the Norman campus; on April 1, 2009, the SPC reassigned responsibilities for issuing the center's products in such situations to the 15th Operational Weather Squadron based out of Scott Air Force Base.

+On March 17, 2025, ABC News, reporting from the word of an anonymous NOAA spokesperson, stated the Storm Prediction Center was set to be closed by the Department of Government Efficiency (DOGE), a branch of the U.S. government created by President Donald Trump to eliminate government waste.
+DOGE had announced other NOAA office terminations during March 2025.
+ABC News also reported the SPC office was listed on DOGE's website, however, as of March 18, DOGE's website says its most recent update was on March 11.